neilramaswamy/structured-streaming/docs/guides/watermarks/overview.md

 # Watermarks in Structured Streaming

 In Structured Streaming, stateful operators buffer records and intermediate results using a [state store](../stream_options/state_stores.md).
-A [watermark]() for a stateful operator determines how long the streaming operator should wait for new records to appear for a given event-time window, and when the engine can clean up buffered records and intermediate results to limit the size of intermediate state data.
+A watermark for a stateful operator determines how long the streaming operator should wait for new records to appear for a given event-time window.
+Once no new records can be received for a given event-time window, results that can no longer be updated are emitted, buffered records and intermediate results are cleaned up.
+The longer the delay specified by the watermark, the larger the size of the intermediate state data.
 Records arriving too late are dropped.
 See [aggregations with watermarks](../stateful/aggregation.md) for a discussion of watermarks with streaming aggregations.

 !!! important
     Always specify a watermark to prevent unlimited growth of intermediate aggregate values consuming memory and potentially causing a machine crash due to out-of-memory errors.